Agridence/angular-assignment/README.md

 1. PrimeNG (https://primeng.org/) and Prime FLex (https://primeflex.org/) is already installed.
 You can utilize these libraries for convenience.
 2. You can also choose to not use it or choose own UI library for testing purposes.

+# Submission
+Submit the assignment as a zip file in email.

 # Test 1

 As a user, I want to have a parent and child component interaction where: